Janssen Pharmaceuticals: History

 The roots of what would become Janssen Pharmaceuticals date back to 1933.
-In 1933, Constant Janssen, the father of Paul Janssen, acquired the right to distribute the pharmaceutical products of Richter, a Hungarian pharmaceutical company, for Belgium, the Netherlands and Belgian Congo.
-On 23 October 1934, he founded the N.V.
+That year, Constant Janssen, the father of Paul Janssen, acquired the rights to distribute the pharmaceutical products of Richter, a Hungarian pharmaceutical company, across Belgium, the Netherlands, and the Belgian Congo.
+On 23 October 1934, he founded N.V.
 Produkten Richter in Turnhout.
-In 1937, Constant Janssen acquired an old factory building in the Statiestraat 78 in Turnhout for his growing company, which he expanded during World War II into a four-story building.
-Still a student, Paul Janssen assisted in the development of paracetamol (USP: acetaminophen, often referred to generically under the trademark Tylenol) under the name Perdolan, which would later become well-known.
-After the war, the name for the company products was changed to Eupharma, although the company name Richter would remain until 1956.
+In 1937, Constant Janssen acquired an old factory building at Statiestraat 78 in Turnhout for his growing company, which he expanded into a four-story building during World War II.
+While still a student, Paul Janssen assisted in developing paracetamol (USP: acetaminophen, often referred to generically under the trademark Tylenol) under the name Perdolan, which later became well-known.
+After the war, the name for the company's products was changed to Eupharma, although the company name Richter remained until 1956.

-Paul Janssen founded his own research laboratory in 1953 on the third floor of the building in the Statiestraat, still within the Richter-Eupharma company of his father.
-In 1955, he and his team developed their first drug, Neomeritine (ambucetamide), an antispasmodic found to be particularly effective for the relief of menstrual pain.
+Paul Janssen founded his own research laboratory in 1953 on the third floor of the Statiestraat building, still within his father's Richter-Eupharma company.
+In 1955, he and his team developed their first drug, Neomeritine (ambucetamide), an antispasmodic found to be particularly effective for relieving menstrual pain.
 On 5 April 1956, the name of the company was changed to NV Laboratoria Pharmaceutica C. Janssen (named after Constant Janssen).
-On 27 April 1957, the company opened a new research facility in Beerse, but the move to Beerse would not be completed until 1971 to 1972.
-On 2 May 1958, the research department in Beerse became a separate legal entity, the N.V.
+On 27 April 1957, the company opened a new research facility in Beerse, but the relocation would not be completed until the 1971 to 1972 period.
+On 2 May 1958, the research department in Beerse became a separate legal entity, N.V.
 Research Laboratorium C. Janssen.

 On 25 October 1961, the company was acquired by the American corporation Johnson & Johnson.
-The negotiations with Johnson & Johnson were led by Frans Van den Bergh, head of the board of directors.
-On 10 February 1964, the name was changed to Janssen Pharmaceutica N.V. and the seat of the company in Turnhout was also transferred to Beerse.
-The company was led by Paul Janssen, Bob Stouthuysen and Frans Van Den Bergh.
-When, in 1971 to 1972 the pharmaceutical production also moved to Beerse, the move from Turnhout was completed.
-Between 1990 and 2004, Janssen expanded worldwide, and the company grew to about 28,000 employees worldwide.
+The negotiations were led by Frans Van den Bergh, head of the board of directors.
+On 10 February 1964, the name was changed to Janssen Pharmaceutica N.V., and the company's seat was transferred from Turnhout to Beerse.
+The company was led by Paul Janssen, Bob Stouthuysen, and Frans Van Den Bergh.
+When pharmaceutical production also moved to Beerse between 1971 and 1972, the move from Turnhout was completed.
+Between 1990 and 2004, Janssen expanded worldwide, growing to about 28,000 employees globally.

-From the beginning, Janssen emphasized research on new drug development as its core activity.
-The research department established in Beerse in 1957, developed into a large research campus.
-In 1987, the Janssen Research Foundation (JRF) was founded to perform research into new drugs at Beerse and in other laboratories around the globe.
+From the beginning, Janssen emphasized research into new drug development as its core activity.
+The research department established in Beerse in 1957 developed into a large research campus.
+In 1987, the Janssen Research Foundation (JRF) was founded to perform research into new drugs in Beerse and other laboratories around the globe.
 Janssen became the Flemish company with the largest budget for research and development.
-Beside the headquarters in Beerse with its research departments, pharmaceutical production and the administrative departments, Janssen Pharmaceutica still has offices in Belgium in Berchem (Janssen-Cilag), a chemical factory in Geel, and Janssen Biotech in Olen.
+Besides its headquarters, research departments, pharmaceutical production, and administrative divisions in Beerse, Janssen Pharmaceutica still maintains Belgian offices in Berchem (Janssen-Cilag), a chemical factory in Geel, and Janssen Biotech in Olen.